amplitude/Amplitude-Android/README.md

 # Tracking Sessions #

 A session is a period of time that a user has the app in the foreground.
 Events that are logged within the same session will have the same `session_id`.
-There are 2 different ways to track sessions - a default method based on when events are logged, and a recommended more accurate method based on when the app goes in and out of the foreground (available for Android 4+).
+There are 2 different ways to track sessions - a default method based on when events are logged, and a recommended more accurate method based on when the app goes in and out of the foreground (available for Android API level 14+).
 Sessions are handled automatically now, you no longer have to manually call `startSession()` or `endSession()`.

 * Default method: a new session is automatically started when an event is logged 30 minutes or more after the last logged event.
 If another event is logged within 30 minutes, it will extend the current session.
 Note you can define your own session expiration time by calling `setSessionTimeoutMillis(timeout)`, where the timeout input is in milliseconds.